shorinnn/gousto/readme.md

 ##How to install
-Drop this folder in a web server's (running PHP7) public directory and browse to it. e.g.: If running wamp, browse to http://localhost/gousto
+Drop this folder in a web server's (running PHP7) public directory and browse to it. e.g.: If running wamp, browse to http://localhost/gousto ( or to http://localhost/gousto/public if modrewrite is not enabled)

 ###API endpoints
 ####Fetch recipe by id